The Box-a-Pug is also known as Poxer. It can be small or medium in size depending on the which parent breed is dominant.

 But it would be good to purchase a Box a Pug from a reputable breeder who is known for choosing parent dogs carefully by genetic filters.

-This will save you a lot of headaches in the future when your dog starts exhibiting bad behavior, poor habits, or weak health.
+This will save you a lot of headaches in the future when your dog starts exhibiting bad behaviour, poor habits, or weak health.

 Go online and do your research.
 Also speak with other dog owners, rescue groups, or veterinarians in your community for recommendations.